OpenTOPAS/OpenTOPAS/OpenTOPAS_quickStart_Debian.md

 ## Step 4
 Install `qt5`:

-        sudo apt install qtbase5-dev qtchooser qt5-qmake qtbase5-dev-tools
+        sudo apt install qt6-base-dev qt6-base-dev-tools qt6-tools-dev qt6-tools-dev-tools libqt6opengl6-dev

 > [!WARNING]
-> The visualization of the current version of OpenTOPAS is only compatible with `qt5`, not `qt6` or other `qt` versions.
+> The visualization of the current version of OpenTOPAS is only compatible with `qt`, not `qt` versions.

 > [!NOTE]
 > Steps 5-7 are used to install Geant4, the Monte Carlo toolkit that provides the radiation transport.